 Do you make decisions for a non-profit organization or act on its behalf in certain situations?
 For example, are you the executive director of a non-profit or are you on the board?
 If so, you must correctly handle conflicts of interest and use the non-profit’s resources to fulfill its mission.
 This is part of your duty to always put the interests of the non-profit first while acting for the organization.

-This article is for non-profits incorporated under Quebec law.
+This information in this article only applies to incorporated non-profits created under Quebec law.

 To learn more about federally incorporated non-profits, check out our article Non-profits: Incorporate With the Quebec Government or the Federal Government? or Corporation Canada’s website.

 Also, note that your non-profit’s letters patent, by-laws, code of ethics, or other internal documents may have more rules for handling conflicts of interest in addition to the ones described in this article.

 Correctly handle conflicts of interest